MrTipson/compiler/docs/helper.md

 ### Parsing
 : is at the beginning of all special functions, after which only the first character is checked (:call and :c behave the same).

+### Syntax weirdness
+Don't add extra spaces/characters inside keyword calls.
+Don't write an empty if block and an else in the same line.
+Closing brace and else must also be in the same line.
+If in doubt, check how its done in [prev.p0](../src/prev.p0).
+The syntax is not very robust, and that was kind of the point.